AUT - Task Challenge Study: Think, Communicate, Movement

 ...
 I had to Re-learn Life after the event; I couldn't: stand or walk, talk, read, write, remember (short-term memory was completely blitzed), paralysed on the right side, subluxed shoulder; wheelchair-bound, the list goes on.
 I was right-handed, now doing things with only my left-hand is challenging - so, this study has particular interest for me.

-This research could address aphasia* which still is an issue for me, 29 years after the AVM-stroke (AVM condition was with me since my birth, a time-bomb in my brain), as well as footdrop & clonus, paralysed right arm, etc. Bring on the research...
+This research could address aphasia* which still is an issue for me, 29 years after the AVM-stroke; as well as footdrop & clonus, paralysed right arm, etc..
+[Had the AVM condition since my birth, a time-bomb in my brain, unbeknownst to me.]
+Bring on the research...

 *the partial or total loss of the ability to articulate, a language disorder caused by damage in a specific area of the brain that controls language expression and comprehension.
 Persons with aphasia may have trouble understanding, speaking, reading, or writing.
 I had these dire deficits and more besides, as the aftermath of the events in 1995.